 - Flexible and modular: Few other providers on the market offer tools that can be adapted to so many verticals, from iGaming poker bot detection to account takeover protection.

 - Not cybersecurity-specific: If you require DDoS protection, for instance, you’ll need to look elsewhere.

 DataDome, which calls itself the #1 SaaS bot protection solution for ecommerce and classified ads businesses, offers dashboards and real-time alerting to keep an eye on your traffic.

-You can of course adjust and filter actions to manually fight against bot activity.
+You can adjust and filter actions to fight against bot activity manually.
 It even allows you to segment bots into good bots, bad bots, and monetization bots.
 In the bad bots section, the software will prevent DDoS attacks, SQL injections, and scraping.

-DataDome is compatible with every web infrastructure technology, multi-cloud, and even multi CDN setups.
+DataDome is compatible with every web infrastructure technology, multi-cloud, and even multi content delivery network (CDN) setups.
 At the time of writing, the company protects 10,000+ ecommerce and classified domains worldwide, including TripAdvisor, the New York Times, and ZocDoc.